 The structure of DNA was elucidated in 1953, but it was actually discovered in 1868 in a small laboratory in Germany by a Swiss scientist named Friedrich Miescher.

-Today, when I ask most people the simple question of “Who discovered DNA?”, I will get one of two answers: “I don’t know” or “Watson and Crick”.
+When I ask most people the simple question, “Who discovered DNA?”, I get one of two answers: “I don’t know” or “Watson and Crick”.

-In most basic science textbooks, the names that primarily pop up when the history of DNA comes into question are James Watson, Francis Crick and Maurice Wilkins.
-Their Nobel Prize—awarded in 1965—is lauded in these textbooks beside a classic picture of Watson and Crick staring admiringly at the double helix model.
-Their Nobel Prize was awarded “for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
-The words worth noting there are molecular structure, but that isn’t the whole story, as they didn’t actually discover the molecule.
+In most school level science textbooks, the names that pop up during the introduction to DNA are James Watson, Francis Crick and Maurice Wilkins.
+Their Nobel Prize—awarded in 1965—is italicized beside a classic picture of Watson and Crick admiring their double-helix model.
+The Prize was awarded “for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
+The words worth noting are molecular structure, not discovery.
+Who then discovered DNA?

 Friedrich Miescher was born into a family immersed in science on August 13, 1844 in Switzerland.
 Both his father and uncle, Johann F. Miescher and Wilhelm His, respectively, were renowned physicians, anatomists and professors at the University of Basel.
 Miescher showed a keen interest in science and took up studying medicine in Basel, but later decided that research would satisfy his curiosity about the natural world.

-Miescher was a meticulous scientist, recording every detail and methodically carrying out his work with great caution.
-This patient approach, amidst his working with proteins and lipids, allowed Meischer to detect something odd.
+Miescher was a meticulous scientist, recording every detail and working with great caution.
+This patient approach allowed Meischer to detect something odd amidst proteins and lipids.
 While performing tests, he noticed that a substance precipitated in acidic conditions.
 Excited and intrigued, he set out to explore this unusual precipitate.

 He did several experiments to precipitate the substance out of solution.
 This unknown precipitate dissolved under alkaline conditions, but precipitated when the solution was neutralized.
 Even when the solution was made acidic, the substance did not dissolve back into solution.

-Knowing this, the fact that Miescher’s unknown precipitate did not dissolve under a variety of acidic pHs showed him that this was probably not a protein.
+Miescher’s percipitate did not dissolve in a variety of acidic pHs.
+He came to the conclusion that this was not a protein.

 To be sure, Miescher performed several more tests.
-Upon burning the precipitate, he found all the usual organic elements – oxygen, carbon, hydrogen and nitrogen, but he found no sulphur, which is usually present in proteins.
-Additionally, he found that the precipitate had an appreciable amount of phosphorus in it.
+He burned the precipitate and found all the usual organic elements – oxygen, carbon, hydrogen and nitrogen.
+What he didn’t find was sulphur, an element common in most proteins.
+He noted that the precipitate had an appreciable amount of phosphorus in it.
 Phosphorus wasn’t present in any other biomolecule.

 He also subjected the precipitate to proteases, enzymes that break down proteins into their building blocks—amino acids.
-The precipitate was not affected by protease, further cementing his view that this was not a protein.
+The proteases didn’t affect the precipitate, further cementing his view that this was not a protein.
 He also knew, based on previous work, that the substance was found in the nucleus, so he named it nuclein.

 DNA after Miescher